Prescriptions

 You can obtain a repeat prescription by the following:

-Please ensure that the items you require are requested clearly by ticking the appropriate box on the repeat request form, or if you do not have a repeat request form, please ensure that your name, address and the items you require are clearly indicated.
+Please ensure that the items you require are requested clearly by ticking the appropriate box on the repeat request form, or if you do not have a repeat request form, please ensure that your full name, date of birth and address and the items you require are clearly indicated.

 Non-urgent advice: Electronic Prescribing Service